 If you are interested in an internship placement at Deutsche Welle, here are some important details to keep in mind.

-For 2018 most internship placements are taken.
+For 2018 all internship placements are taken.
 You may apply again for 2019.

 General requirements for interns: